fredrikaverpil/pyvfx-boilerplate/README.md

 ### Version 3.3.0

-- adding Blender, 3DS Max, and Houdini support
+- adding Blender, 3DS Max, Houdini, and Unreal Engine support
 - see below for installing PySide2 into Blender

 Ultra Easy Guide To install PySide2 into Blender on macOS: